-This joint resolution directs the President to remove U.S. Armed Forces from hostilities against Iran unless Congress has specifically authorized the action.
+This joint resolution directs the President to remove U.S. Armed Forces from hostilities within or against Iran unless Congress explicitly authorizes military action.

 Timothy "Tim" Kaine